jobcespedes/cookiecutter-ansible-role/README.md

 1. Install [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/installation.html#install-cookiecutter): `pip install cookiecutter`
 1. `cookiecutter https://github.com/ferrarimarco/cookiecutter-ansible-role`

-It will ask you questions about the strutcure of your role like tasks names, handlers names, and default variables.
+It will ask you questions about the structure of your role like tasks names, handlers names, and default variables.
 You can jump to the next question by entering an empty string.

 ## Test the generated role